Watchlists are an essential feature in Bigdata, allowing users to track

 Retrieve Watchlists

-You can retrieve a watchlist by ID using the method get
+You can retrieve a watchlist by ID using the method get:

 Output:

-The retrieved watchlist object contains the id
+The retrieved watchlist object contains the id, name and metadata

-, representing the dates when
+such as date_created or last_updated, representing the dates when

 the object was created and last updated, respectively.

-And you can access the watchlist items
+And you can access the watchlist items list from the object (Items are

 lazy evaluated)